YieldRay/soda/README.md

 A component library that may follow [material design 3](https://m3.material.io/components) (a.k.a. material you)

+> [!WARNING]
-> Warn: working in progress, some features are missing or will not be fully implemented (such as ARIA).
+> working in progress, some features are missing or will not be fully implemented (such as ARIA).
 > API is unstable and can be changed in any time.
 > For production, you may want use the official [material web](https://github.com/material-components/material-web) component library.